smileidentity/smile-identity-core-js/README.md

 ```

-Please note that if you do not need to pass through options if you will not be using them, you may omit pass through an empty hash or nil instead:
+Please note that the options parameter is optional you may omit it by passing in an empty hash or null:

 ```javascript
 // NOTE: options is {return_history: true | false, return_images: true | false}